Prior to the pandemic days, Airbnb announced the newest branch of their brand, Airbnb Adventures.

 In my experience hosting is the best experience by far for all parties involved when the host tries to anticipate their guests’ needs before they come up.
 You end up with happy guests who leave glowing reviews and don’t bother their host with lots of requests during their stay.
 It’s really the best of both worlds.

 The heart of hospitality really is service, plain and simple.
-Do that, and you’re well on your way to roaring success.
+Do that, and you’re well on your way to becoming a roaring success.